-Applicants who meet the fast-track admission requirements are ranked and selected for acceptance according to the following:
+Fast-track admission requirements are ranked and selected for acceptance according to the following:

-- The number of years required to complete the degree
+- The number of years required to complete the degree.

-- The number of successfully completed science courses
+- The number of successfully completed science courses.

-The number of seats is limited.
+The number of fast-track seats is limited.

 The number of fast-track seats depends on: